string(68) "https://mcscertified.com/wp-content/uploads/2019/07/news_blocks3.png"

 HOW WE USE PERSONAL DATA?

-We will process your personal data when data protection legislation allows us to, most commonly, in the following circumstances:
+We will process your Personal Data most commonly in the following circumstances:

 • Where we need to deliver services at your request and in accordance with specific terms and conditions; where it is necessary for our legitimate interests and your interests and fundamental rights do not override those interests; where we need to comply with a legal or regulatory obligation.

-Below we have listed most of the ways we use your personal data and further below the legal basis we rely on to do so.
+• We have listed below examples of the ways we use your Personal Data and further below the legal basis we rely on to do so.

-To supply services you request, including the registration for the database, its usage and troubleshooting.
+• To supply services you request, including registration for the MID.Version V1.2 Date of issue: March 22, 2024.

-To carry out investigations in relation to compliance and complaints regarding our services, as well as site inspections and audits.
+• To carry out quality assurance investigations in relation to compliance and complaints regarding our services, as well as site inspections and audits.

-If you are an Installer or Contractor, to share your details on the basis of legitimate interests with parties and individuals who may be interested in using your services and/or are researching the renewables market.
+• If you are an Installer, to share your details on the basis of legitimate interests with parties and individuals who may be interested in using your services and/or are researching the renewable energy market.

 LAWFUL BASIS FOR PROCESSING

-Please note that we may process your PID for more than one lawful basis depending on the specific purposes for which we are using your personal data.
+Please note that we may process a Data Subject’s Personal Data for more than one lawful basis depending on the specific purposes for which we are using your details.

 1 – Vital interests

-To provide information where we believe it is in the vital interest of those registered on the MID to receive it, such as health and safety warnings, servicing information etc.
+To provide information where we believe it is in your vital interests to receive it, such as health and safety warnings, servicing information etc.

 2 – Contractual

-Performance of the MCS MID services in accordance with its Terms and Conditions and/or any other contractual obligations.
+Performance of services in accordance with our Terms and Conditions and/or any other contractual obligations.

 3 – Legal